BOLATUNJI/PracticumII--Classification-Predictive-Models-for-Credit-Card-Fraud-Detection/README.md

 •	Extreme Gradient Boosting:  This is the fourth python Scikit learn library classification algorithm utilized for model construction in this project.
 This classification algorithm develops models in a stage-wise manner and creates a prediction model in the form of an ensemble of weak prediction models, normally decision tree.

 •	 K Nearest Neighbors (KNN): This is the fifth classification algorithm leveraged for model construction in this project.
 KNN works by leveraging a number of nearest neighbors (k) to classify outcomes in a dataset.

+***4.2	Methods***

+In this project the following methods were utilized in the construction of the models:

+•	All the five models were first constructed using the dataset with a single split into training and test dataset with a 70 to 30 ratio.
+The models were fitted on the training dataset and the performance of the models were evaluated utilizing the test data.

+•	The models were developed the second time with the incorporation of 5-fold cross-validation on the dataset.
+This requires training the same classification model multiple (five) times leveraging different split each time.

+•	The models were constructed the third time utilizing both cross-validation and undersampling techniques.
+In this project, undersampling was performed by randomly selecting 492 observations from the non-fraudulent class to match the number of observations in the fraudulent transaction class.

+•	The models were constructed the fourth time utilizing both cross-validation and oversampling techniques.
+In this project, oversampling was performed by randomly replicating observations in fraudulent transaction class to match the number of observations in the non-fraudulent class.